2025 Kerala local elections

-Elections to local bodies (Panchayats, Municipalities and Corporations) in Kerala are scheduled to be held on 2025 December 9 and 11 in 2 phases.
+Elections to local governments (Panchayats, Municipalities and Corporations) in Kerala were held on 9 December 2025 and 11 December 2025 in 2 phases.
+Results were announced on 13 December 2025 through the Kerala State Election Commission's official results portal after conclusion of counting.

-The State Election Commission, Kerala has begun preparatory processes, including finalising electoral rolls, delimitation of wards, and scheduling.
-Results will be announced through the SEC's official results portal once counting concludes.
+The State Election Commission, Kerala had completed preparatory processes, including finalising electoral rolls, delimitation of wards, and scheduling.
+According to the final voter's list published by the Kerala State Election Commission, the State had a total of 2,84,30,761 registered voters.

 Background

 Local body elections in Kerala are held every five years to elect members to grama, block, and district panchayats, as well as municipalities and municipal corporations.
 The 2020 Kerala local elections were held in December 2020, resulting in a decisive victory for the LDF.